andytudhope/living-blue-book/source/knowledge_repo/index.md

 "When the traveller on the path has completed the circuit of return to separation, then his last point as man is joined to the first of the Real." — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

+"Indeed, to your Lord is the return." — Qur'an 96:8

 "And I, infinitesimal being,
 drunk with the great starry